M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset

 \subsection{Slide and Script Generation Benchmark Details}

 For the selection of related paper sentences, we adopt the DistilBERT~\cite{Sanh2019} model in the repository of sentence-transformers~\cite{Reimers2019}~\footnote{\url{https://huggingface.co/sentence-transformers/msmarco-distilbert-base-v4}} to calculate the similarity between the script text and each paper sentence.
-Then we select the top 3 similarities with similarity greater than 0.5 as the selection results.
-In the training phase of benchmark systems, we use LoRA~\cite{Hu2022} to fine-tune LLaMA-2-7B~\cite{Touvron2023}.
+Then we select the top 3 candidates with similarity greater than 0.5 as the selection results.
+In the training phase of benchmark systems, we use LoRA~\cite{Hu2022} to fine-tune LLaMA-2~\cite{Touvron2023}.
 The optimizer we use is AdamW~\cite{Loshchilov2018}.
-The learning rate curve is 1 round of warm-up and then drops with a peak learning rate of $2\times 10^{-4}$.
+The learning rate curve is 1 epoch of warm-up and then drops with a peak learning rate of $2\times 10^{-4}$.
 The total number of training epochs is 3.
 Our models are trained on 24GB 3090 GPUs and 48GB A6000 GPUs.
-Fine-tuned InstructBLIP-7B~\cite{Dai2023} is another baseline.
-Specifically, we fine-tune the officially released checkpoint~\footnote{\url{https://storage.googleapis.com/sfr-vision-language-research/LAVIS/models/InstructBLIP/instruct_blip_vicuna7b_trimmed.pth}} for 20 epochs with the learning rate increasing linearly from $1\times 10^{-7}$ to $5\times 10^{-5}$ during the first 1000 steps and dropping to 0 as a cosine function.
+Fine-tuned InstructBLIP~\cite{Dai2023} is another baseline.
+Specifically, we fine-tune the officially released checkpoint for 20 epochs with the learning rate increasing linearly from $1\times 10^{-7}$ to $5\times 10^{-5}$ during the first 1000 steps and dropping to 0 as a cosine function.
 The model is trained on 80GB A100 GPUs with AdamW~\cite{Loshchilov2018} as the optimizer.
-The best checkpoints for the SSG task are chosen according to the performance of the development set.
+The best checkpoints are chosen according to the performance of the development set.
 As for the generation settings, we use nucleus sampling~\cite{Holtzman2020} with a $\text{top}_\text{p}$ of 0.9.
 The maximum number of tokens generated is 300.
 These generation settings are consistent across LLaMA-2, InstructBLIP, GPT-4 and GPT-4V.
-We will also release our model and code.